opengisch/QField-Website/content/success-stories/ground-truth-fiji/index.md

 title: "Ground Truth Data Collection Using QField for LULC Mapping in Fiji"
 date: 2025-10-16T11:58:28+02:00
 draft: false
-author: "Author Name"
-authorTitle: "Author Title"
-company: "Kevin Davies, School of Geosciences, The University of Sydney"
+author: "Kevin Davies, School of Geosciences, The University of Sydney"
 description: "Communities in Fiji rely on landscape resources for agricultural and forestry-related activities.
 Accurate mapping
           and monitoring patterns of land use and land cover (LULC) over time at an appropriate scale is important for informing landscape management, policies, and climate-smart sustainable development."